-The Work/Place Program is a new co-curricular experiential learning initiative that provides students employed on campus with an enhanced experience while working at OCAD U. Students who participate will be included in unique events and offered resources that will help as they advocate for themselves in relationship to future professional goals.
+The Work/Place Program is a co-curricular experiential learning initiative for students employed on the OCAD U campus.
+Students who participate will be included in events and offered resources that will help as they advocate for themselves in relationship to future professional goals.

-In recognition of participating in the Work/Place program, students will receive formal recognition from OCAD University through a co-curricular record and a limited-edition enameled pin designed by Toronto artist and OCAD U graduate, Ness Lee.
+In recognition of participating in the Work/Place program, students receive recognition from OCAD University through a limited-edition enameled pin designed by an OCAD U alumni.Join now

-The Work/Place program allows students to use their on-campus employment as an experiential learning opportunity to develop skills, set goals and take action in relationship to their future professional goals.
+The Work/Place transforms on-campus employment into an experiential learning opportunity by connecting on-campus employment to activities and services offered by the CEAD.
+The program fosters an environment where students can develop skills, set goals, and take action in relationship to their future professional aspirations.

 The program offers a framework of activities that is connected to working on campus which occurs in the following stages:

-To receive recognition, students complete one activity in each of the three stages.
+To receive the exclusvie pin, students must complete one activity in each of the three stages.

 While there are many opportunities for learning and growth while working on campus, the Work/Place program identifies three key categories, and a variety of proficiencies, that students can focus on: